 - Turn signals!

 Do I even have to explain?
 I am not a mind reader, so just use them!
-Also it doesn’t count if you use them while you are turning, by that time I already know.
+Also it doesn’t count if you turn them on while you are in the process of turning, by that time I already know.

 - People who try to talk to you when you are reading or listening to music.